Wang-Haining/FEP_PUBLIC_LIBRARY/README.md

-# Evaluating LLM Fairness in Library Reference Services ⚖
+# Fairness Evaluation of Large Language Models in Library Reference Services ⚖

 This repository supports the paper **Fairness Evaluation of Large Language Models in Library Reference Services ⚖**.
 Our projects presents an explainable diagnostic framework for auditing the fairness of large language models (LLMs) in